 - Reduces nutritional value and flavour

 Product is loaded into a dryer; fans draw in fresh air, distribute it evenly over the product, and expel it through a discharge vent.
 Standard units operate from ambient up to 120 °C, modulating valves also enable the flow of air through the cabinet to be varied and the operating temperature can be adjusted up to 200°C.

-Anything over 70c for long periods is actually cooking your meat dry, so 120c – 200c is definitely denaturing your product by cooking dry & destroying any nutritional benefits.
+Anything over 70c for long periods is actually cooking your meat dry, so 120c – 200c is definitely denaturing your product by cooking dry and destroying any nutritional benefits.

 Air drying involves sourcing air from outside, so if filters are clogged or dirty, if it is raining or very humid!!!!
 These are elements that influence how your products dry, the length of time it takes to dry & the quality of the finished product.

-The final result from this process is, you should have a product that has dealt with bacterial issues, but in the process has reduced nutritional values & flavour.
+The final result from this process is, you should have a product that has dealt with bacterial issues, but in the process has reduced nutritional values and flavour.